juanantoniodamianv/conversion-rate-lb3/README.md

 ## Configuration
 - Use the `.env-example` file to configure your environment variables in `.env`.
-- Then run `docker-compose up` to run.
+- Then run `docker-compose up --build` to run.
 ### How to use?

 Use this endpoint ```/api/OpenExchangeRates/get-conversion-rate``` to get a conversion rate.